HappyCodingMama/The-Complete-JS-2020-Udemy-Day3/README.md

 (create HTML string with placeholder text)

-put income list template from index.html then, put them in '' and call html and declare variable html above them
+put income list template from index.html then, put them in '' and call html and declare variable html in function

 put expense list template from index.html